mono/website/docs/about-mono/releases/index.md

   - /OldReleases/
 ---

 This page contains a list of all Mono releases.
-The latest release is {{ site.data.latestrelease.version }}.<br/>
+The latest stable release is {{ site.data.stablerelease.version }}.<br/>
 Mono version numbers follow a specific policy, learn more [here](/docs/about-mono/versioning/).

 {% assign release_notes = site.pages | where: "layout", "releasenotes" | sort: "version" | reverse %}